Shaping chaos in bilayer graphene cavities: Results

-Fig.~\ref{FIG2}(a) shows the symmetry-resolved statistics for the unrotated cavity in the window $0.18$--$0.25\,\mathrm{eV}$ (2,978 levels).
-The $A_{1u}$ and $A_{2g}$ sectors yield the same value $\langle\tilde r\rangle=0.379$, close to the Poisson limit, indicating a near-integrable channel.
-In contrast, the $A_{1g}$ and $A_{2u}$ sectors show stronger level repulsion with $\langle\tilde r\rangle=0.486$, while the $E_u$ and $E_g$ sectors exhibit intermediate statistics with $\langle\tilde r\rangle=0.463$.
-Both are well captured by semi-Poisson fits with $\beta=0.83$ and $0.57$, respectively (see \textit{Materials and Methods} for the fitting form).
-The corresponding rigidity curves in Fig.~\ref{FIG2}(b) follow the same hierarchy, but they appear slightly more Wigner–Dyson–like than suggested by $\langle\tilde r\rangle$.
-This kind of mismatch is common in the semi-Poisson–like intermediate regime, where short-range and long-range correlations can behave differently~\cite{bogomolny2001short}.
-We further observe that the $E$ sectors are systematically more GUE-like than the $A$ sectors, while the latter remain closer to GOE behavior, consistent with the fact that time-reversal invariance is lost within the E subspaces whereas the A subspaces remain time-reversal symmetric~\cite{PhysRevE.104.064211}.
+Figure~\ref{FIG2}(a) shows the symmetry-resolved statistics for the unrotated cavity within the window $0.18$--$0.25\,\mathrm{eV}$ entailing roughly 3000 eigenstates.
+The $A_{1u}$ and $A_{2g}$ sectors yield the same value $\langle\tilde r\rangle=0.379$, close to the Poisson limit of $\langle\tilde{r} \rangle_{\textrm{P}} \approx 0.386$, which indicates near-integrability of these sectors.
+In contrast, the $A_{1g}$ and $A_{2u}$ sectors show stronger level repulsion with $\langle\tilde r\rangle=0.486$, and the $E_u$ and $E_g$ sectors exhibit intermediate statistics with $\langle\tilde r\rangle=0.463$.
+Both of these cases are well captured by semi-Poisson-like fits with $\beta=0.83$ and $0.57$, respectively, which are introduced in \textit{Materials and Methods}.
+In addition, the corresponding rigidity curves in Fig.~\ref{FIG2}(b) follow the same hierarchy, but they appear slightly more Wigner–Dyson–like than suggested by the gap ratio $\langle\tilde r\rangle$.
+This kind of mismatch is common in the semi-Poisson–like intermediate regime where short-range and long-range correlations can behave differently~\cite{bogomolny2001short}, in line with results reported in a generic framework of mixed dynamics~\cite{persson_phys.rev.e_52_148_1995}.
+We further observe that the $E$ sectors are systematically more GUE-like than the $A$ sectors, while the latter remain closer to GOE behavior.
+In other words, time-reversal invariance is lost within the E subspaces, whereas the A subspaces remain time-reversal symmetric~\cite{PhysRevE.104.064211}.